APRILIA RACING S.R.L.

 Employees are expressly recommended to use only software, databases or intellectual property of others only after obtaining the relevant user licence or in any case in compliance with copyright legislation.
 It is also necessary to adopt preventive measures to protect and hold the Company harmless from any prejudicial consequences arising from claims by third parties concerning the alleged violation of intellectual property rights.

-In the event of recruitment of nationals of third countries, the Company requires possession of a residence permit.
+In the event of recruitment of third-countries nationals, the Company requires possession of a residence permit.

 The Supervisory Body protects all employees and external partners from any detrimental effect that may derive from their notification.
 The Supervisory Body ensures confidentiality as regards the identity of such people, in observance of the laws in force.